dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 These are recommendations on how to evolve a Semantic Layer integration and not a strict runbook.

 **Stage 1 - The basic**
-* Supporting and using the new [JDBC](/docs/dbt-cloud-apis/sl-jdbc) is the first step.
+* Supporting and using the new [JDBC](/docs/dbt-cloud-apis/sl-jdbc) or [GraphQL](/docs/dbt-cloud-apis/sl-graphql) is the first step.
 Refer to the [dbt Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview) for more technical details.

 **Stage 2 - More discoverability and basic querying**
 * Support listing metrics defined in the project